 I turned away immediately and felt nauseous from what I thought was going to be the next chain of events.
 I wondered why she would encourage the girl to vomit in the bus.
 But it’s really difficult to get mad at a mother trying to make her daughter feel relieved.
 The girl coughed, but nothing came out, and I was glad crisis was averted.
 I returned to the essay, but now that I’d taken notice of mother and child, they were firmly fixed in the periphery of my vision.

-The duo looked like they could be sisters, and I thought of the conditions that have could have led to mother and child riding a bus ride at dawn, traveling across two distant parts of this oft inhuman city.
+The duo looked like they could be sisters, and I thought of the conditions that have could have led to mother and child catching a bus ride at dawn, traveling across two distant parts of this oft inhuman city.
 The child was still uncomfortable, still had that look on her face that there was something in her body that was itching to come out.
 The mother hailed one of the hawkers by the bus and asked for plantain chips.
 She stretched out a five hundred Naira note, but the man said he doesn’t have change, so she returned the chips and kept her eyes out of the window, looking for an alternative.

 I had a hundred Naira with me, and could have given her, but I was questioning the wisdom of buying plantain chips for a child who is about to vomit.
 I couldn’t ask her why she wanted to buy the chips for the girl instead of getting to her destination and buying real food.